AuracleTech/bard/README.md

 1. Record vocal commands and save them to the recordings folder.
 2. Transcribe the recordings and save the transcriptions to the transcriptions folder.
-3. **WORK IN PROGRESS** Interpret the commands and save the interpreted commands to the commands folder.
+3. Interpret the commands and save the interpreted commands to the commands folder.
-4. **WORK IN PROGRESS** Execute the commands and vocalize the results.
+4. Execute the commands and vocalize the results.